seanohue/stonebearer/readme.md

 #Getting Started
 Clone this repo.
-In the repo's directory, run `npm install` then `node game.js` to play the demo.
+In the repo's directory, run `npm install` to install dependencies.

-`npm run-script play` will launch the game.
+`npm run-script play` will also launch the game.

 ###Game Engine
 This game is built on node and rot.js.